28 Steve Ruzich — Head Coach

 Lee Fischer — Batting & Fielding Coach

-Coach Lee Fischer enters his fifth season as an assistant coach.
+Coach Lee Fischer enters his sixth season as an assistant coach.
 Fischer is a former Bulldog shortstop who played on the 2006 team that went 51-12, won 35 games in a row and advanced to the NJCAA Juco World Series.
 Lee was a first time all American and was named the best defensive player in the nation.

 Lee went to the University of Missouri and played two years for the Tigers.
 After Missouri, Lee signed with the Chicago White Sox and played in their minor league system.